GarmanGroup/RABDAM/README.md

 \*\***NOTE:** Owing to its PDBCUR dependence, RABDAM can only be run in a terminal / command prompt in which CCP4 programs can also be run (*e.g.* the CCP4 console).\*\*

-RABDAM will take approximately 2 minutes to run a 200 kDa structure on a single processor (as estimated from tests performed under Windows 7 on a 3.70 GHz Intel i3-4170 processor).
+RABDAM will take approximately 1 min to run a 200 kDa structure on a single processor (as estimated from tests performed under Windows 7 on a 3.70 GHz Intel i3-4170 processor).
 It is compatible with Windows, Mac and Linux operating systems.

 ___